Awesomenauts

-Awesomenauts is a multiplayer online battle arena (MOBA) video game developed by Dutch video game development company Ronimo Games.
+Awesomenauts is a multiplayer online battle arena (MOBA) video game developed by Dutch company Ronimo Games.
 The game was released for PlayStation 3 and Xbox 360 consoles in May 2012, and for Microsoft Windows systems in August 2012.
 It was later ported to OS X and Linux.
 Another version of the game, Awesomenauts Assemble!, incorporating all the changes and additions available on Windows, OS X and Linux, was released for the PlayStation 4 in March 2014 and for the Xbox One in September 2016.
 In May 2017, the PC version of the game transitioned to a free-to-play title, incorporating an in-game currency and reward system to allow players to gain access to new characters and other customization aspects.
-In September 2019, Ronimo Games announced that development on the game has stopped indefinitely.
-Despite this, Awesomenauts is still available to play, and the game maintains a consistent player base on Steam.
+In September 2019, Ronimo Games announced that development on the game had stopped indefinitely.
+Despite this, Awesomenauts was still available to play until the servers went offline on September 15, 2023 due to Ronimo's bankruptcy.
+In January 2025, the game was acquired by Atari and reverted officially to version 3.2.8, reintroducing matchmaking and announcing a plan to fully restore the game to previous functionality over time.